Gauge invariance of radiative jet functions in the position-space formulation of SCET: Introduction

-We use the concept of missing diagrams to argue that the new order-$\lambda^2$ Lagrangians, as well as the order-$\lambda^1$ Lagrangian, are gauge invariant to all orders in perturbation theory.
-We also demonstrate the gauge invariance by using the new order-$\lambda^2$ Lagrangians to construct radiative jet functions and computing the radiative jet functions in the Feynman gauge and the light-cone gauge at the lowest nontrivial order in perturbation theory.
+We modify the BCDF Lagrangians to obtain gauge-invariant Lagrangians that describe the couplings of a soft quark to a hard-collinear quark by applying the soft-quark equation of motion and by making use of the Bauer-Pirjol-Stewart (BPS) field redefinition in Ref.~\cite{Bauer:2001yt} to factor minus-polarized soft gluons from the hard-collinear subdiagram.
+We use the concept of missing diagrams to argue that the modified order-$\lambda^2$ Lagrangians, as well as the order-$\lambda^1$ Lagrangian, are gauge invariant to all orders in perturbation theory.
+We also demonstrate the gauge invariance by using the modified order-$\lambda^2$ Lagrangians to construct radiative jet functions and computing the radiative jet functions in the Feynman gauge and the light-cone gauge at the lowest nontrivial order in perturbation theory.

-In the label-momentum formulation of SCET \cite{Bauer:2000yr}, the Lagrangians that describe the interactions of soft quarks with hard-collinear quarks are also constructed from gauge-invariant building blocks \cite{Bauer:2001ct}.
-We find that the label-momentum Lagrangians in Refs.~\cite{Pirjol:2002km,Bauer:2003mga} evade the gauge invariance issue that we identify in this paper.
+In the label-momentum formulation of SCET \cite{Bauer:2000yr}, the Lagrangians that describe the interactions of soft quarks with hard-collinear quarks are also constructed from ostensibly gauge-invariant operators \cite{Bauer:2001ct}.
+We find that the label-momentum Lagrangians in Refs.~\cite{Pirjol:2002km,Bauer:2003mga} evade the gauge invariance issue that we identify in this paper and that the corresponding operators are truly gauge invariant.